gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation/README.md

 ## Step 2: Detection & Analysis

 The main goal of the Detection and Analysis phase is to validate the incident reported, determine the scope of impact, and to assign the severity level.
-This is heavily impacted by the amount of work done during the preperation phase, whether it's gathering accurate network architecture information from the network owners/adminsitrators, or making sure your network defender tools have been tested and are functional before deployment.
+This is heavily impacted by the amount of work done during the preperation phase.

-You want ensure in the Detection & Analysis phase that you and your team are investigating the incident with accurate data from the start, and with tools that are operational.
+You want to ensure in the Detection & Analysis phase that the team is investigating the incident with accurate data from the start and with functioning tools.
 Time is critical when investigating a high priority incident, and the security team needs to progress forward in this phase without backtracking due to inaccurate information or malfunctioning tools.
-Though these barriers can happen in this phase or any phase, they should be taken care of as much as possible in the Preparation phase for a smoother overall investigation for the Detection & Analysis phase.
+Though these barriers can happen in any phase, proper work in the Preparation phase leads for a smoother investigation for the Detection & Analysis phase.

 Below are some other items to consider in the Detection & Analysis Phase: